CoreMedia/coremedia-headless-commerce/documentation/manual-tests.md

 }
 ```

 A list of all available catalogs should appear.
+This only works if the demo site
+is available and connected to a commerce adapter.
 The available query API can be
 found below the "Docs" link in the upper right corner.